Zandar: Devil's Due comics

-In this continuity, Zandar and his siblings grew up in a Catholic orphanage.
+Zandar and his siblings grew up in a Catholic orphanage.
 He was small for his age and was bullied by other children.
 His older brother accidentally killed a boy for bullying young Zandar.
 As teenagers, the twins grew up on the streets of London rather than be separated to different foster homes.
 He and his sister searched out their brother and found themselves in the outback of Australia as members of the Dreadnok biker gang.

 Zandar fights against invading Joe forces when Zartan's expanded Everglades headquarters comes under attack.
 He and Road Pig capture Scarlett and Snake Eyes.

 Zandar turned up alongside the Baroness when Cobra made a deal with radical terrorist Tyler Wingfield in Devil's Due's G.I.
 Joe: Frontline.
 He and the Baroness kill four agents guarding a safe house.